Kubernetes vs Docker

 If you run few workloads, don't mind managing your own infrastructure, or don't need a particular Kubernetes feature, Docker Swarm can be a great option.

-Kubernetes it is more difficult to install at first, but offers a greater flexibility and more functions.
+Kubernetes It is more difficult to install at first, but offers a Greater flexibility and more features.
 It is also widely supported by an active open source community.

-Kubernetes offers several out-of-the-box deployment strategies, you can manage the traffic your network receives and provides functions of container observability.
-All major cloud service providers offer managed Kubernetes services that make it much easier to get started with cloud-native features like autoscaling.
-If you run many workloads and need cloud-native interoperability, and also have many teams in your organization (which requires better service isolation), Kubernetes is the platform for you.
+Kubernetes offers several out-of-the-box deployment strategies, you can manage the traffic that your network receives and provides functions of container observability.
+Major cloud providers offer managed Kubernetes services that make it much easier to get started with cloud-native features like auto-scaling.
+If you run many workloads and need cloud-native interoperability, and also have many teams in your organization (which requires better isolation of services), Kubernetes is the platform for you.

-If you want to know more about this platform, you can read our post about the operation and main characteristics of Kubernetes.
+If you want to know more about this platform, you can read our post about the operation and main features of Kubernetes.

 Compartir